What Is A Keyword?

 Shoulder Keywords

-Shoulder keywords are related terms that your potential customers search for, even if they're not directly connected to your primary product or service.
+Shoulder keywords are related or adjacent terms your potential customers might search for, even if they don’t directly describe your main product or service.

 Search Intent Analysis

-Here is a brief overview of all four types of search intent.
+Here’s a quick overview of the four main types of search intent:

-For more detailed information, read our in-depth article on Search Intent.
+For a deeper understanding, check out our comprehensive article on Search Intent.

 Topic Clusters